MicrosoftDocs/azure-docs/articles/virtual-network/troubleshoot-nat.md

 The probability of transient failures increases with a longer path to the destination and more intermediate systems.
 It is expected that transient failures can increase in frequency over [Azure infrastructure](#azure-infrastructure).

-Follow the same guidance as preceeding [Azure infrastructure](#azure-infrastructure) section.
+Follow the same guidance as preceding [Azure infrastructure](#azure-infrastructure) section.

 #### Internet endpoint

-The preceeding sections apply in addition to considerations related to the Internet endpoint your communication is established with.
+The preceding sections apply in addition to considerations related to the Internet endpoint your communication is established with.
 Other factors that can impact connectivity success are:

 * traffic management on destination side, including
 - API rate limiting imposed by the destination side